 - Approximate total net: €24,150

-Verdict: the company becomes slightly more efficient than real-cost sole trader at this level (~£/€1,700 gap), only if you use the salary/dividend lever properly.
+Verdict: the company becomes slightly more efficient than real-cost sole trader in this simulation (~£/€1,700 gap), only if you use the salary/dividend lever properly.
 With a badly piloted SASU/Ltd (everything on salary), you can lose £/€5,000 versus the real-cost route.
 The switch to a company really pays from £/€80,000 turnover upwards, with an accountant who genuinely optimises.

 Switching thresholds to remember